Harvard Law School, J.D.

 Texas A&M University, Bachelor of Business Administration

 Chris has represented dozens of U.S. Senate and House of Representatives candidates and officeholders, as well as state and local candidates for races ranging from City Council to Governor, and is also well-known for establishing “super PACs” and 501(c)(4) advocacy organizations.
-He regularly defends clients before federal, state, and local elections and ethics commissions and successfully represented former U.S. Senator John Ensign in an investigatory inquiry by the U.S. Department of Justice.
+He regularly defends clients before federal, state, and local elections and ethics commissions and successfully represented former U.S. Senator John Ensign in a multiyear investigatory inquiry by the U.S. Department of Justice.
 Now based in his home state of Texas, Chris maintains a national practice that has represented clients in more than twenty-five states in the previous four years.

 Prior to co-founding Gober Hilgers PLLC, Chris worked for a leading international law firm and served as head of the firm’s Political Law section.
 His practice included white collar defense representing both political and non-political clients.
 Chris previously served as General Counsel to the National Republican Senatorial Committee (NRSC) and provided counsel to Republican U.S. Senators and was responsible for all legal operations of the committee.
 He also worked as Deputy Counsel to the Republican National Committee (RNC) and as Counsel in the Office of Legal Policy at the U.S. Department of Justice, where he focused on national security issues and the confirmations of Chief Justice John Roberts and Justice Samuel Alito to the U.S. Supreme Court.

 In addition to his legal experience, Chris served as a political operative for President George W. Bush’s 2000 and 2004 presidential campaigns and as general consultant to a member of the U.S. House of Representatives during the 2012 election cycle.
 He has been a featured speaker for political and civic organizations, and he has provided commentary for talk radio and various television stations and newspapers across the country.